Skip to contents

 • CPI with knockoffs: The original method using model-X knockoffs for conditional sampling.

 • cARFi (Blesch et al., 2025): Uses Adversarial Random Forests for conditional sampling, which works without Gaussian assumptions and supports mixed data.
-CPI is also implemented by the cpi package.
+CPI is originally implemented by the cpi package.
 It works with mlr3 and its output on our data looks like this:

 library(cpi)